obsidian-tasks-group/obsidian-tasks/tests/lib/notesIntegratingOnCompletion.md

 ## Items from Clare
 - [x] Tasks being indented ✅ 2024-04-01
-- [ ] Tasks in callouts with various indentations
+- [x] Tasks in callouts with various indentations
-- [ ] Tasks in block quotes with various indentations
+- [x] Tasks in block quotes with various indentations
-- [ ] Mixture of different list characters in destination file (add support for '*' and '+')
+- [x] Task prefixes '* ' and '+ ' -- already supported by ToLogFile and Delete actions

 Output file location